AdaCore/gnatstudio/docs/users_guide/debugging.rst

   * The name of the expression: this is the expression or variable specified when creating the box.

-  * An icon representing either a flashlight, or a lock.
+  * An icon representing either a flashlight or a lock.

     This is a clickable icon that changes the state of the box from automatically updated (the flashlight icon) to frozen (the lock icon).